cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 > In `oncotree_2019_03_01`, `UPA` was added to the OncoTree as a child node of `BLADDER`.
 Because `UPA` did not exist in previous version `oncotree_2018_05_01` and did not replace any existing node, the tool uses the surrounding nodes when mapping backwards.
 In this case, the parent node `BLADDER` is returned as the closest match.

-**The `ONCOTREE_SUGGESTIONS` column would be shown as follows:**
+**The `ONCOTREE_CODE_OPTIONS` column would be shown as follows:**
 > _UPA -> Neighbors {BLADDER}_

 ### 4. More Granular Nodes Introduced
 In certain cases, the target version can also introduce nodes with more specific descriptions.
-When this occurs, the tool will add the string `more granular choices introduced` to the existing text in the `ONCOTREE_SUGGESTIONS` column as follows:
+When this occurs, the tool will add the string `more granular choices introduced` to the existing text in the `ONCOTREE_CODE_OPTIONS` column as follows:

 > _'Source Code' -> {'Code 1', <span class="oi oi-ellipses"></span>}, **more granular choices introduced**_
 > e.g. _TALL -> {TLL}, more granular choices introduced_